My Approach to Counseling

 BA, English, Kent State University

-The models of therapy that most inform my practice include: Internal Family Systems, Acceptance & Commitment Therapy, Dialectical Behavior Therapy, and Compassion Focused Therapy.
-I also integrate mindfulness practices and somatic processing interventions into my work.
+The models of therapy that most inform my practice include: Internal Family Systems, Acceptance & Commitment Therapy, Dialectical Behavior Therapy, Compassion Focused Therapy and Somatic Experiencing.
+I also integrate mindfulness practices and expressive arts interventions into my work.
 I am a Level 1 & 2 trained Gottman Method therapist and Level 1 & 2 trained PACT therapist.
+I am currently working towards completion of year one training in Somatic Experiencing.

 I am a Licensed Marriage and Family Therapist in the state of Oregon.
 I regularly attend workshops and training programs to expand my competence, knowledge and skills in areas that will best serve the needs of my clients.